AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/guides-ai.md

         >[!NOTE]
         >
-        > For topics that already contain tags, Agentic AI Assistant displays the existing tags.
+        > For topics that already contain tags, AI Assistant displays the existing tags.
 These tags are read-only and cannot be modified or removed.

     ![Agentic AI Assistant bulk tagging preview dialog](images/preview-dialog.png){width="650"}

 1. When you accept the suggested tags, the smart-tagging skill adds the AI-generated tags to the tags already applied to the content.

-After you complete the review, Agentic AI Assistant displays a summary of the tags applied to each topic and any rejected tag recommendations.
+After you complete the review, AI Assistant displays a summary of the tags applied to each topic and any rejected tag recommendations.